 - Increased cost of services means, an add on to your monthly expenses.

 - You will have to reschedule your budgets to bear the additional services cost.

 - Being a new tax, it will take some time for the people to understand it completely.
-Its actual implications can be seen only when the rate of tax is determined.
+Its actual implications can be seen after a certain period of time.

 - It is easier said than done.
 There are always some complications attached.
 It is a consumption based tax, so in case of services the place where service is provided needs to be determined.

 - If actual benefit is not passed to the consumer and the seller increases his profit margin, the prices of goods can also see a rising trend.

 - A strict check on profiteering activities will have to be done, so that the final consumer can enjoy the real benefits of GST.

-However, GST or Goods and Services tax is a long term strategy planned by the Government and its positive impact shall be seen in the long run only.
+However, GST or Goods and Services tax is a long term strategy planned by the Government.
+So, its positive impact shall be seen in the long run only.

-A massive IT Software is being developed for the successful implementation of GST and bring things online.
-Revenue officials are also being trained for turning GST into a reality.
-But, the actual performance and results can be visualised once GST is implemented.
+A massive IT Software has been developed for the successful implementation of GST to bring things online.
+Revenue officials were also being trained for turning GST into a reality.
+But, the actual performance and results can be visualised over the years.